 Red Hook WatchIndependent Community Resource

-Activeformal_resolutionongoingThe Town Board authorizes the issuance of serial bonds not to exceed $200,000 to finance the acquisition of a dump truck with plow and wing assembly, with a maximum estimated cost of $270,000 and a probable useful life of fifteen years, and delegates authority to the Town Supervisor to execute the bonds and related documents.
+Activeformal_resolutionongoingThe Town Board authorizes the issuance of serial bonds not to exceed $200,000 under the Local Finance Law to finance the acquisition of a dump truck with plow and wing assembly at a maximum estimated cost of $270,000, with a useful life of fifteen years and maturity not exceeding five years, delegating authority to the Town Supervisor to issue bonds and bond anticipation notes.

 First seen